SMS Moltke: Bombardment of Scarborough, Hartlepool, and Whitby

 It was decided by Ingenohl that another raid on the English coast was to be carried out, in the hopes of luring a portion of the Grand Fleet into combat, where it could be destroyed.
 At 03:20 on 15 December, Moltke, Seydlitz, Von der Tann, Derfflinger, and Blücher, along with the light cruisers Kolberg, Strassburg, Stralsund, and Graudenz, and two squadrons of torpedo boats left the Jade.
 The ships sailed north past the island of Heligoland, until they reached the Horns Reef lighthouse, at which point the ships turned west towards Scarborough.
 Twelve hours after Hipper left the Jade, the High Seas Fleet, consisting of 14 dreadnoughts and 8 pre-dreadnoughts and a screening force of 2 armored cruisers, 7 light cruisers, and 54 torpedo boats, departed to provide distant cover.

 On 26 August 1914, the German light cruiser Magdeburg had run aground in the Gulf of Finland; the wreck was captured by the Russian navy, which found codebooks used by the German navy, along with navigational charts for the North Sea.
 These documents were then passed on to the Royal Navy.
 Room 40 began decrypting German signals, and on 14 December, intercepted messages relating to the plan to bombard Scarborough.
 However, the exact details of the plan were unknown, and it was assumed that the High Seas Fleet would remain safely in port, as in the previous bombardment.
 Beatty's four battlecruisers, supported by the 3rd Cruiser Squadron and the 1st Light Cruiser Squadron, along with the 2nd Battle Squadron's six dreadnoughts, were to ambush Hipper's battlecruisers.

 During the night of 15 December, the main body of the High Seas Fleet encountered British destroyers.
 Fearing the prospect of a nighttime torpedo attack, Ingenohl ordered the ships to retreat.
 Hipper was unaware of Ingenohl's reversal, and so he continued with the bombardment.
 Upon reaching the British coast, Hipper's battlecruisers split into two groups.
 Seydlitz, Moltke, and Blücher went north to shell Hartlepool, while Von der Tann and Derfflinger went south to shell Scarborough and Whitby.
-During the bombardment of Hartlepool, Moltke was struck by a 15.2 cm shell from a coastal battery, which caused minor damage between decks, but no casualties.
+During the bombardment of Hartlepool, Moltke was hit by a 15.2 cm shell from a coastal battery, which struck the forecastle where it was not armored.
+The shell caused minor damage between decks and some flooding, but no casualties.
 Blücher was hit six times and Seydlitz three times by the coastal battery.
 By 09:45 on the 16th, the two groups had reassembled, and they began to retreat eastward.